dcchambers/learn-git/README.md

 * On the GitHub website, you should see your branch from the drop-down menu:
 ![](/assets/images/github_branch_example.png)

-## Step 3: Sign the signatures.md Document
+## Sign the signatures.md Document

 * Add your signature to the bottom of the `signatures.md` document.
 * Nothing tricky about this step.
 A file that ends in `.md` is a *markdown* file - it's a plain text document that can do some fancy rendering (into HTML, PDF, e tc).
 Open and edit the file in your favorite text editor.